For emerging adults, pandemic serves up unique challenges

 “Right now, I’m definitely sitting with the emotions and allowing myself to feel them,” he said.
 “But I have confidence in the future, I’m very hopeful.”

-— In Redlands, California, 19-year-old Hans Westenburg also is hopeful he can stay on track with his plans to become a physician though he worries that the quality of his education has deteriorated since classes went remote.
+— In Redlands, California, 19-year-old Hans Westenburg is also hopeful he can stay on track with his plans to become a physician.
+He’s a sophomore at the University of California-Irvine but is living at home with his mom and sister and attending classes remotely.
+He worries that the quality of his education has deteriorated, but he expects medical schools will take the temporary disruption into account.

-“It’s not awful, but I do feel sort of grounded, like I can’t really explore my ambitions,” says Westenburg, a University of California-Irvine sophomore.

-— Augustus Bayard, meanwhile, is just eager to start his college career.
-He arrived at Brown University from Anna Maria Island, Florida, this month — a delayed start for the freshman class that wasn’t announced until July.

 “It’s an awkward point in your life to suddenly have to put your life on pause,” he says.